Kuwait national under-23 football team

 The Kuwait national under-23 football team is the youth association football team representing Kuwait in youth competitions and it is controlled by Kuwait Football Association.
 Kuwait under 23 Could also be called as Kuwait Olympic Team.
 Kuwait under 23 also represents its country in the Olympic Games.
 From 1900 to 1976 Kuwait did not qualify for the Olympic Games but in 1980 Kuwait qualified for the Olympic Games in China and had the best record of their country finishing in the quarter-finals of that Olympic games.
-Kuwait missed the 1984 and 1988 Olympic games.
+Kuwait missed the 1984 and 1988 Olympic Games.
 But in 1992 Kuwait finally qualified for the 1992 Olympic Games in Spain, however with their poor performance, Kuwait was eliminated in the first round of that tournament.
-After that Kuwait had missed the 1996 Olympic Games that was hosted by the United States, Kuwait then successfully qualified for the 2000 Olympic Games in Australia and that was the last time Kuwait qualified for the Olympic Games.
+After that Kuwait had missed the 1996 Olympic Games that was hosted by the United States, Kuwait then qualified for the 2000 Olympic Games in Australia and that was the last time Kuwait qualified for the Olympic Games.
 Kuwait has never won the GCC U-23 Championship but their best finish at that Competition was as a runner up in 2010.
-In the 2022 Asian U-23 qualification Cup Group D, Kuwait managed to defeat Bangladesh by 1-0 and Saudi Arabia by 2-1, this resulted in Kuwait to successfully qualify for the 2022 Asian U-23 Cup.
+In the 2022 Asian U-23 qualification Cup Group D, Kuwait managed to defeat Bangladesh by 1-0 and Saudi Arabia by 2-1, this resulted in Kuwait to qualify for the 2022 U-23 Asian Cup.